 EC is committed to providing authorized users with wireless access to the Internet, and selected internal network resources.
-In order to make this service available to end users, IT Services or its designated agents must install "access points" in and around the premises wherever wireless access to the ECNet is designated.
+In order to make this service available to end users, IT Services or its designated agents must install "access points" in and around the premises wherever wireless access to the Resnet/ECNet is designated.

 - Students and employees must register their mobile devices before using them via wireless technologies available at EC.
-The registered user is responsible for any activity associated with the registered devices under his or her username. - Authorized users may register their own mobile devices, but they should not share the passwords or register mobile devices for others. - EC IT Services sets a limit on the maximum number of registered mobile devices per user based on resources available. - Guest access is available upon request, with at least 24 hours advanced notice, from an EC employee or student (sponsor), for a limited duration for users identified as EC guests.
-The sponsor is responsible for any activities of the guest(s) on the campus network. - A Rogue device is anything with wireless capability and installed without the knowledge or permission of EC IT Services; used by internal or external users to gain unauthorized access to the ECNet and the Internet.
-Rogue devices are prohibited on the ECNet. - All wireless access points connected to the ECNet will be centrally managed by EC IT Services and will utilize authentication, authorization, and other security methods at its discretion.
+The registered user is responsible for any activity associated with the registered devices under his or her username. - Authorized users may register their own mobile devices, but they should not share the passwords or register mobile devices for others. - EC IT Services sets a limit on the maximum number of registered mobile devices per user based on resources available. - Guest access to Resnet is available.
+The sponsor is responsible for any activities of the guest(s) on the campus network. - A Rogue device is anything with wireless capability and installed without the knowledge or permission of EC IT Services; used by internal or external users to gain unauthorized access to the Resnet/ECNet and the Internet.
+Rogue devices are prohibited on the Resnet/ECNet. - All wireless access points connected to theResnet/ECNet will be centrally managed by EC IT Services and will utilize authentication, authorization, and other security methods at its discretion.
 Non-sanctioned installations of wireless equipment, and use of unauthorized equipment within the EC campus, are strictly forbidden.